 modsecurity_rules_file /etc/nginx/modsec/modsec-config.conf;

-Below it, the following code should be added, ensuring that the file name is updated accordingly.
+The line should be changed to include the whitelist, ensuring that the file name is updated accordingly.

 modsecurity_rules_file /etc/nginx/modsec/<filename>.conf;

-To implement the whitelist for a specific vhost, the previous code should be added inside the corresponding server block.
+Then, for the specific vhost, the whitelist should be added inside the corresponding server block.

 systemctl restart nginx.service